sparkle-project/Sparkle/README.markdown

 * Optionally sends system information to the server when checking for updates.
 * Supports bundles, preference panes, plugins, and other non-.app software.
 Can install .pkg files for more complicated products.
 * Supports branches due to minimum OS version requirements.

+## Developers

+Building Sparkle requires Xcode 5 or above.

+### API

+Sparkle is built with `-fvisibility=hidden -fvisibility-inlines-hidden` which means no symbols are exported by default.
+If you are adding a symbol to the public API you must decorate the declaration with the `SU_EXPORT` macro (grep the source code for examples).